tbp.monty.frameworks.utils#

 Calculate mean of pose vectors.

-If not pose_fully_defined, the curvature directions are meaningless and we just return the first observation.
-Theoretically this shouldn’t matter but it can save some computation time.
+If not pose_fully_defined, the curvature directions are meaningless, and we just return the first observation.
+Theoretically this shouldn’t matter, but it can save some computation time.

 - Returns: